corsairmarks/combined_silfae_revisited/mod/README.md

     * Remove global flag
     * Add compatibility trigger `has_octeelan_portraits_revisited_active`
 * 8.0.0 Update for Stellaris version 3.8 "Gemini"
-    * Octee-lan are now part of the Aquatic (with Aquatic SPecies Pack) or Molluscoid (without) species class (thanks to changes by Paradox, this is no longer mod-unfriendly)
+    * Octee-lan are now part of the Aquatic (with Aquatic Species Pack) or Molluscoid (without) species class (thanks to changes by Paradox, this is no longer mod-unfriendly)
     * Beep-Boops are now part of the machine and robot species classes
     * Beep-Boops begin with an orbital ring (T1) instead of a starbase when the Overlord DLC is active
     * Update prescripted empire to use the new prescripted ruler class and trait system